Overview

 Contexts in a UIX app

-In UIX, we use the term 'context' to describe a module scope on a specific endpoint that was created at a specific time.
-This context contains variables that can be accessed inside the context and also be exported.
+In UIX, we use the term 'context' to describe a module scope on a particular endpoint that was created at a specific time.
+This context contains variables that can be accessed inside the context and exported within the context.

 To give an example, a context could be uniquely identified by the following parameters: